-Students on the Careers Placement Year programme will take their placement in the penultimate year of studies.
+Students on the Careers Placement Year or International Study Year programmes will take their placement in the penultimate year of studies.

 Key features of the programme

 The normal Undergraduate year is arranged in three terms and is divided into two Semesters.
 Semester 1 is twelve weeks, preceded by an induction week and followed by a period of examination for those topics completed in Semester 1.
 Semester 2 is also twelve weeks long and is followed by a second examination period